lakhanjhawar/Peer_to_Peer_Communication_Using_Flooding/README.md

 Used C language and worked on solaris cluster

+Project is done stage wise so dont think as a redundant code.

 Problem:
 Peer-to-peer based computing has been widely used at all levels such as to realize user-level applications, kernel-owned applications such as servers, and inter-connection between network routers